MalevichAI/auto-ci/README.md

     - _Yandex:_ [\<Identity and Access Management token\>, \<OAuth token\>, key.json]
     - _ghcr:_ ACCESS_TOKEN
 ## Note
-On version 0.1.0 this action works only with public.ecr
+On version 0.1.0 this action works only with public.ecr and searches only in top-level folders <br>
+On version 0.2.0 directories changed from "*/" to 'changed from the previous commit'.
+Added input `directories` <br>